michaelburtonray/vae-docs/php.md

 register a function that could be used in VaeQL, but it is no longer necessary.
 All PHP functions are now made available to VaeQL automatically.

-We list a few other functions here that are useful when building Vae
-extensions: `vae_flash()`, which displays a message on the next page, and `vae_render_tags()`, which renders the tags inside your VaeML tag.